Name | Jameson Muscle Recession Forceps |

 1x2 teeth, 0.12 mm teeth Bonn Micro Iris Suture Forceps are a commonly used tool in ophthalmologic operations of the iris.
 The micro profile combined with 1X2 teeth aid in the grasping of iris tissue or suturing needle during the procedure.
 The forceps are available with a tying platform, designed to grasp both the tissue and suturing equipment without changing instruments.
 Two sizes are available for the tying platform depending on surgical need.

-Douglass Cilia Forceps
+Bergh Cilia Forceps

-3-1/2" (8.9 cm)Douglass Cilia Forceps are an ideal tool for ophthalmologic procedures involving the eyelid.
-The forceps feature a slightly rounded tip for removing the cilia for blepharoplasty or management of blepharitis marginalis.
-The wide serrated handle gives the surgeon an ergonomic grip during the operation, minimizing fatigue.
+cross-serrated tips, delicate, 3-3/8" (8.6 cm)Â Bergh Cilia Forceps are a multipurpose instrument for ophthalmologic procedures involving the eyelid.
+The forceps feature a serrated jaw that can be used for removing the cilia for trichiasis or management of blepharitis marginalis.
+The heavy spring pattern gives the surgeon increased power during the operation.

 Reviews